 Kedarkantha Trek is a year-round destination barring the wet season of monsoon.
-However, spring and summer are perfect if you want to trek in pleasant weather.
-Winter on the other hand adds the challenge for all thoses who want it to be more adventurous.
+However, spring and summer are perfect if you want to trek in pleasant weather conditions.
+Winter on the other hand adds the challenge for all those who want it to be more adventurous.
 In fact, Kedarkantha gets most of its footfalls between the months of December and March, which is the best time to visit Kedarkantha Trek.

-The spring season lets the trekkers peek into its picturesque views elevated by its clear skies and lush green pine forests and its fragrant wildflowers.
+The spring season lets the trekkers peek into its picturesque views embellished by its clear skies, lush green pine forests and its fragrant wildflowers.
 This is undoubtedly the best time to visit Kedarkantha, and it extends well into summer.
-You can view the flowers contrasting with melting snow at higher altitudes and lush green pastures at lower altitudes.
+You can view the flowers contrasting with melting snow at higher altitudes and lush green pastures at lower ones.

 Spring and summer bring with it new life and the bare tree branches bursts into life all over again.
 The long trail traversing the forests and clearings retain patches of snow left behind by the heavy snowfall of winter.
 Autumn feels like nostalgia with its green forests turning into auburn hues of dry leaves.

-Although summer, spring, and autumn boast of unmatched beauty, the winter season takes away the prize an also manages to attract the maximum number of trekkers.
+Although summer, spring, and autumn boast of unmatched beauty, the winter season takes away the prize and also manages to attract the maximum number of trekkers.
 The panoramic view of the stunning snow-capped peaks is a pull anyway.
-Add to that, the snow-laden pine forests, frozen mountain lakes, the snowy slopes, and you get the most enchanting trekking experience ever.
-Gazing at the star-studded sky on a clear wintry night has to be a memorable experience.
+As icing on the cake, you have the snow-laden pine forests, frozen mountain lakes, the snowy slopes, and the most enchanting trekking experience to keep you constant company.
+Gazing at the star-studded sky on a clear wintry night is as memorable as watching the film Titanic, no less.

 Kedarkantha Trek during the Peak Seasons

 November ushers in the chill at Kedarkantha.
 And by the time December rolls in, it gets really cold.
-Winter is harsh in Kedarkantha when the temperature often falls below 0 degrees after nightfall.
-The mercury reading ranges from 0 degrees to minus 7 degrees Celsius after sunset.
+Winter is harsh in Kedarkantha when the temperature falls below 0 degrees after nightfall.
+The Kedarkantha temperature in December ranges from 0 degrees to minus 10 degrees Celsius after sunset.
 Snowfall and frost is a common occurrence, and you can expect fresh layers of sleet and slush underneath your boots.

-The temperature remains at 13-18 degrees Celsius during the daytime, but nights experience constant sub-zero levels.
+The temperature remains at 8-10 degrees Celsius during the daytime, but nights in particular experience constant sub-zero levels.
 It can also get occasionally windy.
-You should be carrying proper winter clothes as well as adequate trekking gear for snow.
+You should be carrying proper winter clothes as well as adequate trekking gear as a cushion against snow.

 The average temperature in Kedarkantha varies between 8 degrees to 22 degrees Celsius during the day time.
-At night, the mercury can still fall to sub-zero levels in January and February.
+At night, the Kedarkantha temperature in January and the Kedarkantha temperature in February falls further to sub-zero levels.
 Winter stretches well February and March.

 The temperature eases up in April as spring sets in.
-New leaves grow on the bare tree branches and the barren forest gets colour after the harsh winter months though patches of snow can be noticed even till the last week of April.
+New leaves grow on the bare tree branches and the barren forests get colourfull after the harsh winter months though patches of snow can be noticed sometimes till the last week of April.

 Risks and Difficulties of trekking

-Kedarkantha is a unique Himalayan trek, which offers a risk-free, moderate-to-easy trekking experience despite a whopping 12,500 ft altitude.
+Kedarkantha is a unique Himalayan trek, which offers a risk-free, easy to moderate trekking experience despite a whopping 12,500 ft altitude.

 At Kedarkantha Trek, you gain the full altitude of 12,500 ft starting at around 6,500 ft at Sankri.
-It means you climb around 6,000 ft over the four days of the itinerary kept for the ascent, and 1,500 ft on an average.
-The ascent of this peak is gradual and steady; thus it's well suited for beginner and younger trekkers.
+It means you climb around 6,000 ft over the four days of the itinerary kept for the ascent, that is 1,500 ft on an average per day.
+The ascent of this peak is gradual and steady; thus it's well suited for beginners and younger trekkers.